- Why Colby?

 To ensure distribution among the divisions, first-year students must include English composition, a foreign language (unless exempted by examination), and courses to meet area requirements.
 Students are urged to complete all distribution requirements by the end of their sophomore year.
 Students are encouraged to elect subject areas that are new to them and are advised to avoid over-concentration in any department or division.

 Students considering a scientific career or the study of medicine should begin electing scientific subjects at once.
-Many major departments in both the natural and social sciences recommend mathematics in the first year.
+Many departments in the natural and social sciences recommend mathematics in the first year.
 The student and assigned advisor should discuss a prospective program, noting carefully the recommendations and requirements in areas of major study.
 The initial selection of a major is by no means final; students are encouraged to explore alternative options throughout their sophomore year.